tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

 ### Code virtualization

-  The form of control flow graph suggests that it may be a kind of **virtual machine** with [switch-based dispatcher](http://static.usenix.org/event/woot09/tech/full_papers/rolles.pdf).
-The typical form of such a VM consists of a *dispatcher* located in several basic blocks, but there would exist many "non trivial" basic blocks to which control flow is transferred from a much smaller number of "dispatch points".
+  The form of control flow graph suggests that it may be a **virtual machine** with [switch-based dispatcher](http://static.usenix.org/event/woot09/tech/full_papers/rolles.pdf).
+The typical form of such a VM consists of a *dispatcher* spreads over several basic blocks; and there exist many *opcode handlers*, each located in a "non trivial" basic block to which control flow is transferred from a much smaller number of "dispatch points".

-  These non trivial basic blocks representing opcodes are possibly, for example, ones start with the instruction at `0x402513`, `0x40206a`, `0x4025d`, etc; the control flow transferred to all of them comes from the basic block ends with `0x4042e0`, which may be supposed that this is the *dispatch point* of the dispatcher.
+  The basic blocks representing opcode handlers are possibly, for example, ones start with the instruction at `0x402513`, `0x40206a`, `0x4025d`, etc; the control flow transferred to all of them comes from the basic block ends with `0x4042e0`, which may be the *dispatch point* of the dispatcher.
 Moreover, these basic blocks transfer control flow to the same basic block start with the address `0x404000` (since they both end with `call 0x404000`), which may be supposed that this is the *entry point* of the dispatcher.

   **Remark:**
-  *There are basic blocks, for example, at `0x4043a4`, `0x404371`, `0x40428c`, etc. which come from (and reach to) the same address; but they might not represent opcodes since their semantics is trivial, just a simple unconditional`jmp 0x40428`.*
+  *There are basic blocks, for example, at `0x4043a4`, `0x404371`, `0x40428c`, etc. which come from (and reach to) the same address; but they might not opcode handlers since their semantics is trivial: most of them consists of just a simple unconditional`jmp 0x40428`.*

 #### Distinguished instruction rate